mendix/docs/content/en/docs/howto/integration/use-the-data-importer.md

 ## 1 Introduction

 Data is constantly exchanged between various systems inside and outside an organization.
-Most commonly used file formats for data exchage are - Microsoft Excel and CSV (comma separated value).
-These files contain data in a tabular grid of rows & columns and delimiter separated values respectively.
-Being able to import data from these files directly into your Mendix App can really be beneficial.
+The most commonly used file formats for data exchage are Microsoft Excel and comma-separated value (CSV).
+These files contain data in a tabular grid of rows, columns, and delimiter-separated values.

 This how-to teaches you to do the following: